swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

-This method will either return a distributed actor reference, or throw when the actor system is unable to resolve the reference.
+This method will return a distributed actor reference, or throw when the actor system is unable to resolve the reference.

 The `resolve(id:using:)` method on distributed actors is an interesting case of the Swift runtime collaborating with the `DistributedActorSystem`.
 The Swift runtime implements this method as calling the passed-in actor system to resolve the ID, and if the system claims that this is a _remote_ reference, the Swift runtime will allocate a _remote_ distributed actor reference, sometimes called a "proxy" instance.